atroposs-migration/atroposs-sample-module/_Instructions & READMEs/how-to-build-atroposs-module.md

 # How to create an Atroposs module

+> # Note: This is deprecated starting January 2024.
+Please use the main [README.md](https://github.com/PRODYNA/atroposs-sample-module/blob/main/README.md) and use the described steps there.

 This instructions explain how you can setup an angular module project for Atroposs from scratch.
 <br>